History

-Origins go back to October 1919, when the Birmingham Bach Society was established by Bernard Jackson, a Bach enthusiast and musicologist, with a lecture on Bach's life, given at the Midland Institute.
+Origins go back to October 1919, when the Birmingham Bach Society was established by Bernard Jackson, a Bach enthusiast and musicologist, with a lecture on Bach's life given at the Midland Institute.
 From these beginnings, the life of the Birmingham Bach Society continued with seasons consisting of lectures on Bach and concerts offering performances of his music for solo instruments or small ensembles, orchestra or choir, which in those days numbered a modest 12 to 16 singers.

 The work of Dr. Bernard Jackson continued until 1927 when the choir ceased operation until 1929 when it was re-established largely through the efforts of the former choir secretary Madame Minadieu as The Birmingham Bach Club and affiliated to The Bach Cantata Club in London.
 Dr. Allen Blackhall, organist at St. Mary’s Warwick and subsequently Principal of the Birmingham School of Music, was appointed conductor and work continued with varying degrees of success until the war years.